 passing the template input variable

-hero as an argument.
+hero, as an argument.

 That's the same

-hero variable we defined previously in the
+hero variable you defined previously in the

-We no longer need the static
+You no longer need the

-Replace it with this simple
+hero property with this simple

-we won't initialize the
+you won't initialize the

-selectedHero as we were doing with
+selectedHero as you did with

-onSelect method that sets the
+onSelect() method that sets the

 selectedHero property to the

-hero the user clicked.
+hero that the user clicks.

 Hide the empty detail with ngIf

-That’s why we'll see the following error in the browser’s console:
+visible in the browser's console:

-selectedHero.name in the template.
+selectedHero.name is displayed in the template,

-We'll address this problem by keeping the hero detail out of the DOM until there is a selected hero.
+you must keep the hero detail out of the DOM until there is a selected hero.

-Then we add the
+Then add the

 ngIf built-in directive and set it to the

-selectedHero property of our component.
+selectedHero property of the component.

-Remember that the leading asterisk (
+Don't forget the asterisk (

 *) in front of

-When there is no
+When there is no selected hero, the

 ngIf directive removes the hero detail HTML from the DOM.